duparq/hwa/atmel/avr/examples/diabolo/README.md

 tools.

-Using the Diabolo host application
+Using the Diabolo host applicapion
 ----------------------------------

-Once you have installed Diabolo, you can check that everything works with the `host/diabolo.py` application.
+Once you have installed Diabolo, you can check that everything works with the `host/diabolo.py` applicapion.

 Assuming you only have one USB-Serial adapter, that should display the status of your device: